Callum027/ansible-collection-palworld-dedicated-server/README.md

 under configuration management on dedicated hardware or an IaaS cloud instance, which is a recommended way of running Palworld as it is very resource intensive.

-Palworld Dedicated Server is configured to run as a Docker container on a standard machine, managed by Docker Compose.
+Palworld Dedicated Server is orchestrated as a Docker container on a standard machine, managed by Docker Compose.
 The Docker container used is [`jammsen/palworld-dedicated-server`](https://github.com/jammsen/docker-palworld-dedicated-server), a regularly maintained container for Palworld Dedicated Server with strong community support,